waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 we use the greater than sign '>' to redirect the standard output to a named file; in this case "tempeBorder.raw".

-In the examples above - and ones that follow - we do not use any of "osm3s_query" options.
+In the example above - and ones that follow - we do not use any of "osm3s_query" options.
 But lets look at the the description for its "--db-dir" option:
 ```
   --db-dir=$DB_DIR: The directory where the database resides.
 If you set this parameter